 Deploying on an application server is a requirement for all on-premises installations.
 The other parts of the installation described herein are optional and depend on your current system setup and what features you wish to deploy.
 For example, Unblu can be deployed with a reverse proxy and the filter, or with a proxy but without the filter, or even without a proxy.
 These choices depend entirely on your needs.
 See The Filter for a little more detail on the security and efficiency advantages of using a proxy and/or the filter.

 Another example might be whether to install the User Management Synchronization Tool or not.
 If, for example, you are a large organization and already have a centralized identity management system that manages staff information then it makes sense to employ the synchronization tool in order that your staff can transparently and securely login to the system.
 If, however, you are a smaller organization with no in-place identity management solution you would not need the tool.

 If you want to share documents with your visitors during co-browsing, or if you’d like to enable universal co-browsing, you would need to employ the Rendering Service.
-See Enable Universal and Document Co-browsing for more.
+Check out our article on configuring the rendering service for more.